Juxtaglomerular apparatus structure, function & Autoregulation of glomerular filtration rate

 It is important because the nephron requires an optimal rate of glomerular filtration to perform its function.
-As little as a 5 percent increase or decrease of glomerular filtration can have serious effects in causing either excess fluid loss in urine or too little excretion of the necessary waste products.
+As little as a 5 percent increase or decrease in glomerular filtration can have serious effects in causing either excess fluid loss in urine or too little excretion of the necessary waste products.

 Mechanism of autoregulation of glomerular filtration rate